 This discovery came from Csikszentmihalyi’s study in which participants self-reported their emotional states at random parts of the day.
 The study participants carried pagers (this was in the late ’80s, mind you) that went off periodically.
 Each time the pager went off, they’d record both what they were doing and how they felt at that moment.

 What Csikszentmihalyi found was that while people thought they were happier during time off, their self-reporting showed something different.
-His participants were actually happier at work—even though they didn’t know it.
+His participants were actually happier at work—even though they didn’t realize it.

 Csikszentmihalyi explained this phenomenon with the flow state.
 When we’re in flow, we’re engaged and challenged in just the right amounts.
 The flow state feels amazing—which is why we’re actually happier while doing work that interests and challenges us than while at rest.

 Of course, we don’t hit the flow state every time we work.
 Mundane, boring tasks and tasks that are too hard or too easy won’t give us flow.
 However, the more time we can spend in the flow state, the happier and more productive we’ll be—so it’s worthwhile to seek it out.

-The flow state also doesn’t just have to apply to work in the traditional sense.
+The flow state also doesn’t just apply to work in the traditional sense.
 If you work in certain fields, such as in data entry or at a call center, the nature of your job might not be very conducive to flow.
 But you can also tap into your flow state during a side hustle, passion project, or engaging hobby.
 By finding exciting projects to tackle during your off time, you can actually increase your happiness.